PMBIA LEVEL 1 Re-certification

 Other recommended sections include:

-LEVEL 1 RECERTIFICATION BOOKLET: This provides an outline of the one-day recertification course, including the agenda, and summary of the key information and Level 1 workshops.
-You do not need to print the course booklet, because you will be provided with a hard copy on the course.
+LEVEL 1 RECERTIFICATION BOOKLET: This provides an outline of the one-day re-certification course, including the agenda, and summary of the key information and workshops presented during the course.

 As a previously certified PMBI Level 1, candidates will not have to “re-test” to maintain the PMBI Level 1 Certification.
 Simply attending the 1-day Re-certification Course will be sufficient to maintain the certification.